mr-leo44/mr-leo44/README.md

 ## Hi there I'm Lionel Kaniki - aka mr-leo44 👋

 <!--[![Website](https://img.shields.io/website?label=My.Portfolio&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://fortunedev.me) -->
-#### I'm a  Passionate Software Developer, Data Analyst 👨‍💻💻 and Musician 🎼🎹🎵
+#### I'm a  Passionate Software Developer, Data Analyst Enthousiast 👨‍💻💻 and Musician 🎼🎹🎵

 🌱 I’m currently learning to develop my skills with the aim to using them to serve the community